Lead Screenings (Medicaid and CHIP)

 * Seasonal variation of BLLs exists and may be more apparent in colder climate areas.
 Greater exposure in the summer months may necessitate more frequent follow ups.

 * Some case managers or health care providers may choose to repeat blood lead tests on all new patients within a month to ensure that their BLL level is not rising more quickly than anticipated.

 For additional information, please visit the CDC's website.

 Environmental Lead Investigation (ELI) Form

-An ELI form is required for Health Partners (Medicaid) members under the age of 21 with a blood lead screening result of at least 5 μg/dL, and where there are environmental influences for lead contamination.
+An ELI form is required for Health Partners members under the age of 21 with a blood lead screening result of at least 3.5 μg/dL, and where there are environmental influences for lead contamination.
 The order for an ELI must include a primary diagnosis code of toxic effect of lead and its components.
-It is free for Health Partners (Medicaid) members.
-Download a provider request form for ELI.
+It is free for Health Partners members.
+Forms can be found in the box below.